Skip to content

 Differences in results

 Max Planck arrived at his units through a purely mathematical approach.
 He uses no mechanical model to explain any of it.
-That’s the precise opposite approach to mine.
+That’s the precise opposite of my approach.

 I start with a mechanical model and arrive at certain conclusions.
-One being that no length smaller than the circumference of an electron can ever be measured with certainly.
-Another one being that no timespan shorter than the time it takes a photon to cross an electron can ever be detected.
+For one, no length smaller than the circumference of an electron can ever be measured with certainly.
+From this it follows that no event shorter than the time it takes a photon to cross an electron can ever be detected.

-As it turns out, both Planck length and Planck time are shorter than my units, which begs the question, what exactly do Planck length and Planck time represent, if not the limits to precision in measuring length and time?
+As it turns out, Planck’s length and time are both shorter than my units.
+But what exactly do these two units represent, if not the limits to precision in measuring length and time?

 Likely source of error